thogiti/Fundraising-through-ICO-on-Ethereum/README.md

 How do we create our Asset Token smart contract

-How do we create our Corwdsale smart contract
+How do we create our ICO Corwdsale smart contract

 How do we deploy and execute our ICO